Invoice vs. Receipt - What is the Difference?

 With Hiveage you can send elegant invoices to your customers, accept online payments, and manage your team — all in one place.

 Invoices are essential for maintaining financial records for both buyers and sellers of products or services.
-Many different types of industries use invoices (e.g., construction, manufacturers, printers, publishers, and professional services such as agencies and legal firms).
+Many different types of industries use invoices (e.g., construction, manufacturers, printers, publishers, and professional services such as agencies and legal firms) for both business to business and business to consumer transactions.
 Invoices are a means for direct finance, which gives it an advantage in the confidential arrangements between private businesses.
 Finally, invoices also act as reminders of payments owed from buyers to sellers.

 What is a Receipt?